chrissm23/ParallelKDE.jl/README.md

 Currently, there are two estimators available:

-- `:parallelEstimator`: As described in [Sustay Martinez *et al.* (2025)], this estimator is designed for high-dimensional data and can be run on both CPU and GPU.
+- `:gradepro`: As described in [Sustay Martinez *et al.* (2025)], this estimator is designed for high-dimensional data and can be run on both CPU and GPU.
-- `:rotEstimator`: Implements the rules of thumb (Silverman and Scott) for bandwidth selection.
-It makes use of some of the routines from `:parallelEstimator` to evaluate the density on a grid.
+- `:rot`: Implements the rules of thumb (Silverman and Scott) for bandwidth selection.
+It makes use of some of the routines from `:gradepro` to evaluate the density on a grid.

 ## Python Wrapper